 The site is not known to benefit from any flood defences.
-Given the location of the site, any storage is unlikely to have any significant benefit to areas downstream as the drain flows through a predominantly rural area.
+Given the size and location of the site, it is possible the site could be used to implement strategic solutions to alleviate flood risk in urban areas downstream; development should consider the feasibility of including any strategic storation solution, depending on the land available.